pip-services/pip-services-docs/content/en/net/commons/reflect/object_reader.md

 > `public static` Dictionary\<string, object\> GetProperties(object obj)

-- **obj**: object - an object to get properties from.
+- **obj**: object - object to get properties from.
-- **returns**: Dictionary\<string, object\> - a map, containing the names of the object's properties and their values.
+- **returns**: Dictionary\<string, object\> - map containing the names of the object's properties and their values.

 #### GetProperty
-Gets value of object property specified by its name.
+Gets value of a object property specified by its name.

 The object can be a user defined object, map or array.
-The property name correspondently must be object property, map key or array index.
+The property name correspondently must be and object property, map key or array index.

 > `public static` object GetProperty(object obj, string name)

-- **obj**: object - an object to read property from.
+- **obj**: object - object to read property from.
-- **name**: string - a name of the property to get.
+- **name**: string - name of the property to get.
-- **returns**: object - the property value or null if property doesn't exist or introspection failed.
+- **returns**: object - property value or null if property doesn't exist or introspection failed.

 #### GetPropertyNames
-Gets names of all properties implemented in specified object.
+Gets the names of all properties implemented in a specified object.

 The object can be a user defined object, map or array.
 Returned property name correspondently are object properties,